jonathanmeneses/command_line_chess/README.md

 2. en passant
 3. pawn promotion
 4. castling
-5. need to check if piece capture works
 6. Need to update icons on board
 7. need to update board display